 If you are taking an advanced award, such as the BSc, you can choose to study between 1 and 4 modules per year.
 In any year, you just pay for the modules that you are studying.

 The entry-level courses (such as Certificate in Astronomy) require Maths at GCSE grade C or equivalent qualification.
 The modules assume general 'high-school maths' such as the ability to use a scientific notation and powers, perform calculations with a scientific calculator, rearrange simple equations, logarithms and simple trigonometry (sines, cosines and tangents).
 If you have not studied for some time, you may like to refresh your knowledge.
-If you do not have a formal Maths qualification you should contact firstname.lastname@example.org for advice from the Course Leader.
+If you do not have a formal Maths qualification you should contact the Course Leader for advice.

 Applications for all the courses are direct to the university, using UCLan’s online application form.
 Applications for none of the awards, not even the BSc Astronomy are handled by UCAS as they are part-time distance learning courses.
 See the page of Guidance for Applicants, before following the Apply Now link.